harper233rf/thax-public/README.md

 If you need any help, please check the [ForgeHax Wiki](https://github.com/fr1kin/ForgeHax/wiki) before submitting an issue.
 No really, fr1kin's wiki is well kept and covers some basic and generic shit.
 I won't make a wiki as cool as that one for this fork.

+## Capes

+We have extra textures!
+Upload [HERE](http://upload.2b2t.it)

+## External Connections (Read this if you don't want to leak your IP)

+This mod will get data from:
+* Minecraft's API (api.mojang.com, sessionserver.mojang.com)
+* 2b2tatlas.com
+* data.2b2t.it
+* irc.2b2t.it

+This is relatively safe, as it is essentially just going to these websites on a browser.

+This mod will send data to:
+* irc.2b2t.it

+Only if you connect to an IRC server.
+Please note: due to how IRC works, your IP info will be send to ALL other members in the IRC chat.
+Use at your own risk.

+As always, use of a VPN can hide your IP address from others.

 ## Known Issues